-South Cape TVET College, also referred to as SCC, is situated across the famous Garden Route and the Little Karoo, the catchment area of South Cape TVET College is 80 822 km², which is the largest of the six TVET Colleges in the Western Cape.
+South Cape TVET College, also referred to as SCC, is situated across the famous Garden Route, the Little and Central Karoo, the catchment area of South Cape TVET College is 80 822 km², which is the largest of the six TVET Colleges in the Western Cape.

-SCC has six Campuses across the Garden Route and Klein Karroo District.
+SCC has six Campuses across the Garden Route, Klein Karroo District and Central Karoo District.
 Campuses are the Beaufort West Campus, Bitou Campus in Plettenberg Bay, George Campus, Hessequa Campus in Riversdale, Mossel Bay Campus and the Oudtshoorn Campus.